TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Enumerations/Index.rst

 If the enumeration is instantiated with an invalid value an :php:`TYPO3\CMS\Core\Type\Exception\InvalidEnumerationValueException` is thrown.
-This exception must be catched and you have to decide what the appropriate behavior should be.
+This exception must be caught and you have to decide what the appropriate behavior should be.

 .. important::